janis-commerce/microservice-call/README.md

 `MsCall` uses the **Discovery Service** to find Endpoints using `service`, `namespace` and `method`.

-It's required to configure the setting `discoveryHost` using [settings](https://www.npmjs.com/package/@janiscommerce/settings).
+It's required to configure the setting `discoveryHost` using :package: [settings](https://www.npmjs.com/package/@janiscommerce/settings).

 ## Session